mrtanush18/Plant-Disease-Classification/README.md

 ```
 pip install -r requirements.txt
 ```
++ Download the pre-trained weights for the models.
+Make sure to add them in a 'weights' folder in the project directory.
 + Run the following command in your terminal to run the app
 ```
 python app.py